 By Soumya of Travel, Books & Food

-After living in Mexico City for a few months, it definitely is one of the best cities to visit in Mexico and is my answer to ‘What are your favorite and most beautiful places to visit in Mexico’.
+As expats living in Mexico City for a few months, we feel that it is one of the best cities to visit in Mexico and is my answer to ‘What are your favorite and most beautiful places to visit in Mexico’.
 There is so much to do and one day I will write about the best places to visit in Mexico City.

 On the top of my head, visit the Zocalo area or walk around the Chapulptec park and visit the castle, visit the many museums in the city, sample some world class cuisine, visit Palacio de Bellas Artes, take a day trip to Teotihuacon and so much more.